 Travel can be so many different things to so many people.
 The most popular reason to travel is to relax.
 I look at my holidays and approach them in an entirely different way.
 My travel style is to immerse and learn.

 You learn a lot about a place when you set out to be part of it.
-Befriending locals, listening to their stories is something really magical.
-Your compassion for people and their ways of life starts to become a part of your story.
+Befriending locals, and listening to their stories is something really magical.

-Fear & Insecurity
+How To Release Fear & Insecurity

 It didn’t happen instantly, but there is no denying that by traveling alone, I slowly lost my feelings of fear and insecurity.
 I was becoming a more self-assured woman, and it felt great.
+I also learned to become my own best friend.

-My fears of what other people thought of my solo traveling was something that lingered, but not for too long.
-If you do start solo traveling, you will need to be prepared to answer questions from family and friends.
+When you do start solo traveling, you will need to be prepared to answer questions from family and friends.
 In some cases, you may need actually to defend your choices.
 I have been lucky to have a supportive circle, but I have answered these questions from strangers.
-Just remember, most people are just too scared to attempt this themselves, so they project their fear on to you.

 It took a lot of work and inner courage to get to the point where I was ready to do it.
-And I can attribute my years of traveling alone as to what gave me more strength to make this happen!
-All the courage I had gained from solo traveling was the final ingredient that helped me lose my limiting beliefs that I couldn’t do it.
+And I can attribute my years of traveling alone to what gave me more strength to make this happen!

 My Message to You

-I grew a lot within as a woman from the years of thirty to forty, and I want to share my wisdom.
+I grew a lot as a woman from the years of thirty to forty, and I want to share my wisdom.
 It can be so hard in this world to forgive ourselves for the things we did that didn’t turn out perfect.
 I have had to forgive myself for a lot of goals and expectations that I didn’t personally meet.

-What I realized is that by not meeting those personal goals, I made room for other achievements.
-So, my message to you is to be kind to yourself.
 Look at the accomplishments you have made, and don’t be afraid to try something new.
 Traveling solo might be just the thing you need!

 Great read!
 Thanks for sharing!